Sports in Turin: Events

 Turin hosted the 2006 Winter Olympics from 10 February 2006, through 26 February 2006.
 Turin, with a population of over 865,000 and a metropolitan area of 1.7 million, is the largest city to have ever hosted a Winter Olympics and was the largest metropolitan area to host them at the time.
 The title of largest metropolitan area to host the Winter Olympics fell to Vancouver, British Columbia, Canada, (2.3 million) when that city hosted the XXI Olympic Winter Games.

 Other events hosted by the city include the Universiade (1933 IUG; summer: 1959 and 1970; winter: 2007), 1934 European Athletics Championships, 1979 European Cup (athletics), 1997 IAAF World Cross Country Championships, 2008 Rhythmic Gymnastics European Championships and the 2009 European Athletics Indoor Championships.

 In recognition of its rich sporting tradition, the City was awarded with the title of European Capital of Sport 2015.
 The candidature sees the City strongly committed to increasing sports activities and at the forefront of new technologies thanks to an agreement signed with the Interfaculty School of Motor Sciences of Turin aimed to the dissemination of the project We-Sport.

 The FISA (International Rowing Federation) was founded in Turin in 1892.

 Turin was also the home of the Valentino Park motor racing circuit.

 The Juventus Stadium hosted the 2014 UEFA Europa League Final.
 This was the first time the city hosted a seasonal UEFA club competition's single-match final.

+Turin will host the 2025 Special Olympics World Winter Games.